Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 To quantitatively assess whether the drift and diffusion terms exhibit positional dependence beyond a constant model, we employ the coefficient of determination, denoted as $R^2$.
 This metric compares the goodness-of-fit between a simple constant model (no positional variation) and a specified parametric model.
 The $R^2$ statistic is defined as:

 where $n$ is the number of spatial grid points with valid estimates of the dynamical term $y_i$ (e.g., a specific component of the drift vector or an element of the diffusion matrix).
-Here, $\hat{y}_i$ is the value predicted by the specified model, $\bar{y}_w = \frac{\sum_{i=1}^n w_iy_i}{\sum_{i=1}^n w_i}$ is the weighted mean, and $w_i$ is the weight assigned to the $i$-th grid point (proportional to its sample count).
-In this study, the specified model for assessing periodicity is a Fourier series whose fundamental period matches that of the 2D hexagonal lattice.
+Here, $\hat{y}_i$ is the value predicted by the specified model, $\bar{y}_w = \left({\sum_{i=1}^n w_iy_i}\right)/\left({\sum_{i=1}^n w_i}\right)$ is the weighted mean, and $w_i$ is the weight assigned to the $i$-th grid point (proportional to its sample count).
+Here, the specified model for calculating \(R^2\) is a periodic model similar to Eq.~\eqref{Fourier_series_expansion}, whose period matches that of the 2D hexagonal lattice and whose parameters are estimated via least-squares fitting.
+It should be noted that this model is used only for the \(R^2\) computation and is not presumed in other calculations unless otherwise stated.

 The $R^2$ value quantifies the proportion of the weighted variance in the dynamical term that is explained by the specified model relative to the constant model.
 An $R^2$ value close to zero indicates that the constant model is sufficient, suggesting no strong evidence for positional dependence.
 Conversely, a higher $R^2$ value reflects a stronger agreement with the specified periodic description, indicating that the dynamical term varies systematically with position within the lattice.